mglaman/phpstan-junit/README.md

 		class: PHPStan\Command\ErrorFormatter\JUnitErrorFormatter
 ```

-Now you can format PHPStan's output using `--format=junit`.
+Now you can format PHPStan's output using `--error-format=junit`.